Going into the Oscars, the question was which of two competing narratives would dominate the night.

 With eight nominations, “Moonlight” looked to be the likeliest film to unseat rival juggernaut “La La Land” for Best Picture and so it did, among three total Oscars.

 “There were two cards.
-I wanted to see the card,” said “Moonlight” writer-director Jenkins backstage in explaining the bizarre mixup which initially saw “La La Land” announced as Best Picture before a correction was issued that it was “Moonlight.”
+I wanted to see the card,” said “Moonlight” writer-director Barry Jenkins to the press backstage in explaining the bizarre mixup which initially saw “La La Land” announced as Best Picture before a correction was issued that it was “Moonlight.”
 Beatty showed to him.
 (It said “Moonlight.”)
 “The folks from ‘La La Land’ were so gracious,” he added.

 “There was a time when I thought this movie was impossible,” said Jenkins as he accepted — finally — the Best Picture Oscar for “Moonlight,” which was shot for $1.5 million in 21 days.